The holonomy braiding for $\mathcal{U}_\xi(\mathfrak{sl}_2)$ in terms of geometric quantum dilogarithms: Introduction

+In \cite{McPhailSnyderVolume} our \(R\)-matrices are used to define knot and tangle invariants which are a refinement of those in \cite{Blanchet2018}.
 We expect that using the factorization that we describe here one can clearly establish the relation between invariants of knots with flat connection in the complement constructed in \cite{Kashaev2005} and the work \cite{Baseilhac2004} where similar invariants were obtained using triangulations of the complement.
-Our \(R\)-matrices are used to define knot and tangle invariants in \cite{McPhailSnyderVolume}, which are a refinement of those in \cite{Blanchet2018}.
 We also expect that our factorization is an important step in constructing the corresponding homotopy TQFT \cite{Turaev2010}; see also \cite{GeerBook}.

 This paper is a mix of an overview of known material and original results.
 We include the overview to collect material scattered over a large number of papers.